adilanwar2399/Project_Fuzzy_Logic_ABS/README.md

 This is a Fuzzy Logic Automatic Braking System:

-The main aim of this project is to devise a Fuzzy System that enables the Automatic Breaking System (ABS) of cars to operate more efficiently, depending on the speed, distance and the braking force of the car – to maintain an appropriate distance between the cars.
+The main aim of this project is to devise a Fuzzy System that enables the Automatic Braking System (ABS) of cars to operate more efficiently, depending on the speed, distance and the braking force of the car – to maintain an appropriate distance between the cars.

 Measurement units plus constraints and assumptions: